 Section 3.12 INDEPENDENT AUDIT.

 The Board of Aldermen shall provide for an independent audit of all city accounts at least once a year.
 Such audits shall be made by a certified public accountant or firm of such accountants who have no personal interest, direct or indirect, in the fiscal affairs of the city government or any of its officers.
 A copy of the audit shall be kept in the City Clerk's Office and shall be open to public inspection.
-No certified public accountant or firm shall conduct the audit for more than five consecutive years.
+No certified public accountant or firm shall conduct the audit for more than five (5) consecutive years, unless approved by three-fourths (3/4) of the Board of Aldermen.